BibliothecaForAdventurers/docs/pages/the-realms/2-the-orders.md

 ## What do the Orders mean for gameplay?

-Currently the main feature of Orders is that Realms of the same Order can't attack/raid each other - they have an inherent alliance.
+Currently, the main feature of Orders is that Realms of the same Order can't attack/raid each other - they have an inherent alliance.

 They unlock the opportunity of wars.
-Realms from the same Order will be able to declare war on another Order, which will then commence once the enough Realms have pledged their allegiance.
+Realms from the same Order will be able to declare war on another Order, which will then commence once enough Realms have pledged their allegiance.

 This also creates a new collaborative dynamic as Realm Lords/Ladies can work together to make their Order more collectively powerful.
 Advanced collaboration, such as the development alliances between orders and order-owned assets (wonders, Genesis Adventurers) would drive increasingly more complex storylines and gameplay strategy.